Nepal picks Koirala as new PM, but challenges remain

 Sushil Koirala, the head of the centrist Nepali Congress party, was elected with support from the communist UML party, which holds the second largest number of seats in parliament.

-Koirala, who was once jailed for his involvement in a plane hijacking and belongs to a noted political family, faces the task of drafting a new constitution for the Himalayan country.
+Koirala, who was onced jailed for his involvement in a plane hijacking and belongs to a noted political family, faces the task of drafting a new constitution for the Himalayan country.

 Nepal, wedged between India and China, has been plagued by conflict, instability and intractable political division for years.
 It has been running under an interim constitution since the 2008 abolition of a centuries-old monarchy.